VidyaLakshmi3110/labguide/labguide.md

 ![](./Screenshotsofcloudlabs/3.png)

-You will see that the region is changed to Ohio.
+You will observe that the region is changed to Ohio.

 ![](./Screenshotsofcloudlabs/4.png)